Dappner/my-dashboard/scripts/daily-market-update/README.md

 ## Scheduling

+# TODO: This actually runs on different schedules now
 The function runs on two daily schedules, adjusted for Eastern Time (ET) with DST:

 - **5:30 PM ET (Post-Market Close)**: